Investments designed for the future

 We only invest in established and viable businesses

-In October 2012 Pemberton Capital acquired the business of Cobra Automotive out of administration in a deal which saved 118 jobs.
+In October 2012 Pemberton Capital acquired the business of ACT out of administration in a deal which saved 118 jobs.

-Since the acquisition Pemberton Capital has implemented an intensive operational and financial restructuring plan in order to restore the business to stability.
-This has involved major changes in the management team, a refocus of strategy and re-engagement with former and prospective customers and suppliers in order to repair reputational damage caused by the administration.
-The business changed its name to Appplied Component Technology (ACT) in January 2014.
+Since the acquisition Pemberton Capital has implemented an intensive operational and financial restructuring plan in order to restore the business to stability and growth.
+This has involved major changes in the management team, a refocus of strategy and re-engagement with former and prospective customers.

 ACT, founded in 2002 and based in Wrexham, Wales, is one of the UK’s leading independent automotive components manufacturers.
 It produces a range of high end interior trim products in a purpose built manufacturing facility for a number of automotive manufacturers including General Motors, PSA and Jaguar Land Rover.
 It also manufactures the Pelipod smart lockers for BT.
 The business has a strong reputation for technical innovation and quality.

 ACT is chaired by Pemberton Capital partner Nick Brainsby.

 Mathiesons is a substantial craft bakery business based in Scotland, originally founded in 1872.
 The business produces a range of high quality bakery, fresh cream and chilled dessert products in a state of the art production facility in central Scotland.
 With a current turnover in excess of £10 million, sales are made through 6 branded retail outlets and through a number of national retailers including Asda, Morrisons, J Sainsbury, Tesco and Aldi.